 With Visio, you can create illustrative diagrams, such as interconnected workflows and real-world layouts, to drive operational intelligence.
 With Power BI, you can build intuitive dashboards from various visualizations, like charts and maps, to understand complex datasets, KPI measures, and tracked goals—all to achieve business intelligence.

-By using Visio Online and Power BI together, you can illustrate and compare data as both diagrams and visualizations in one place to get the big picture and drive operational and business intelligence.
+By using Visio for the web and Power BI together, you can illustrate and compare data as both diagrams and visualizations in one place to get the big picture and drive operational and business intelligence.

 Want to try out various samples?
 See these sample Visio Power BI Visuals and then click the various Visio shapes or Power BI data charts to see the interaction.